mikeizbicki/git-game-v2/README.md

-#Level 0
+#Level 1
-Welcome to level zero, let’s jump right in!
+Welcome to level one, let’s jump right in!

 This level is designed to show you the power of [```git ls-files```](http://git-scm.com/docs/git-ls-files) command.
 As you can see there are multiple files in this branch when you run ```ls```.